EliteLoser/ConvertTo-Json/README.md

 True
 ```

 Comparing my cmdlet to the PowerShell team's.
 DateTime objects are another story still.
-I might go with a different approach than the PowerShell team there, but I'm unsure why they chose the \/Date(01234567...)\/ approach - and also with "meta properties" added (but not always?!).
+I might go with a different approach than the PowerShell team there, but I'm unsure why they chose the \/Date(01234567...)\/ approach - and also with "meta properties" added (but not always ...).

 ```powershell
 > $ComplexObject = @{